Taxation in the United Kingdom: Capital gains tax

-Capital gains are subject to tax at 10 or 20 percent (18 or 28 for capital gains relating to residential property)(for individuals) or at the applicable marginal rate of corporation tax (for companies).
+Capital gains are subject to tax at 10 or 20 per cent (18 or 28 for capital gains relating to residential property)(for individuals) or at the applicable marginal rate of corporation tax (for companies).

 The basic principle is the same for individuals and companies - the tax applies only on the disposal of a capital asset, and the amount of the gain is calculated as the difference between the disposal proceeds and the "base cost", being the original purchase price plus allowable related expenditure.
 However, from 6 April 2008, the rate and reliefs applicable to the chargeable gain differ between individuals and companies.
 Companies apply "indexation relief" to the base cost, increasing it in accordance with the Retail Prices Index so that (broadly speaking) the gain is calculated on a post-inflation basis (with different rules apply for gains accrued prior to March 1982).
 The gain is then subject to tax at the applicable marginal rate of corporation tax.

-Individuals are taxed at a flat rate of 18 percent (or since 22 June 2010, 28 percent for higher rate taxpayers) with no indexation relief.
-However, if claiming Entrepreneurs' Relief the rate remains 10 percent.
+Individuals are taxed at a flat rate of 18 per cent (or since 22 June 2010, 28 per cent for higher rate taxpayers) with no indexation relief.
+However, if claiming Entrepreneurs' Relief the rate remains 10 per cent.
 Capital losses from prior years can be brought forward.

 Expenditure on a business (such as a property business) made by an individual can be claimed as an allowance against Capital Gains.
 Whether expenditure is claimable against income (potentially reducing income tax) or capital (potentially reducing capital gains tax) depends on whether there was improvement of the property: if there was none, it is against income; if there was some, then it is against capital.

 Transfers between husband and wife or between civil partners do not crystallise a capital gain, but instead transfer the purchase price (book cost).
 Otherwise, transfers made as gifts are treated for CGT purposes as being made at the market value at the date of transfer.